odrasanchezdev/odrasanchezdev/README.md

 <br>

 ### Projects & little adventures 💼
+**🐘 [K-BAN](https://github.com/odrasanchezdev/K-BAN)** - Web application project focused on the backend of the “ToDo” list model for multiple users.

+**🐍 [PYTHON: Ejercicios prácticos](https://github.com/odrasanchezdev/python-fundamentos-didacticos)** - A collection of exercises for beginners to learn Python.
+Examples with step-by-step explanations in Spanish.

+**📗 [EXCEL: Subiendo de nivel](https://github.com/odrasanchezdev/excel-subiendo-el-nivel)** - Basic exercises and a designed template reinforce the fundamentals of data management and form generation.
+Comments and explanations are in Spanish.

 **🟨 [JavaScript: Introductory Exercises](https://github.com/odrasanchezdev/javascript-essentials)** - A collection of projects and basic exercises for practicing JavaScript fundamentals.

 **🐘 [PHP: Introductory Exercises](https://github.com/odrasanchezdev/php-essentials)** - A collection of projects and basic exercises for practicing PHP fundamentals.

-**🐘 [K-BAN](https://github.com/odrasanchezdev/K-BAN)** - Web application project focused on the backend of the “ToDo” list model for multiple users.

-**📗 [EXCEL Basics](https://github.com/odrasanchezdev/excel-basics)** - The training focuses on the fundamentals of using Microsoft Excel.

 <br>